+Technical models Ultra Poor Graduation Building Secure Livelihoods Savings for Transformation Microfinance

+13 CLIMATI

+Technical Expertise

-Techical models Ultra Poor Graduation Building Secure Livelihoods Savings for Transformation Microfinance Technical Expertise At national level, we have a full-time Livelihoods Technical Program Manager and a Livelihoods Specialist who have sharp knowledge and practical experience on agriculture development and market development for the poor, agroforestry, local value chain development, emergency response, rural finance, microfinance, and youth development including job orientation and vocational training.
-At field level, we have 4 Technical Program Officers and a network of development facilitators and project staff who are specialized in agriculture and rural development, rural finance, microfinance, economic development and disaster risk reduction and work at grassroots level to identify and directly provide technical support to people in need.
-Advantages & Strengths We have a network of 26 Area Programs with livelihoods interventions implemented at grassroots level during a timeline of 10 - 15 years.
+At national level, we have a full-time Livelihoods Technical Program Manager and a Livelihoods Specialist who have sharp knowledge and practical experience on agriculture development and market development for the poor, agro-forestry, local value chain development, emergency response, rural finance, microfinance, and youth development including job orientation and vocational training.

+At field level, we have 5 Technical Program Officers and a network of development facilitators and project staff who are specialized in agriculture and rural development, rural finance, microfinance, economic development and disaster risk reduction and work at grassroots level to identify and directly provide technical support to people in need.

+Advantages & Strengths

+We have a network of 36 Area Programs with interventions implemented at grassroots level during a timeline of 10 - 15 years.
 This enables us to step into the people's shoes, understand their lives, identify the most vulnerable children and be responsive to communities whenever needed.

 Due to the integrated nature of our program design, households benefit not only from technical models but from other programs/projects focusing in livelihoods development, microfinance, disaster risk reduction and emergency response.
 This gives households a higher chance of maximizing economic profit and sustaining their income even in the context of economic shocks or disasters.

 In addition, we have established trustful partnerships with local governments at all levels who help provide guidance related to livelihoods development models, and host workshops/network events to scale up models.

-Through the consistently applied cross-cutting themes of gender and disability, equal participation of all communities' members is always considered during program design, implementation, and evaluation.
+Through the consitently applied cross-cutting themes of gender and disability, equal participation of all communities' members is always taken into account during program design, implementation, and evaluation.
 This inclusive approach helps promote community participation and engagement, enabling us to make a greater impact and sustain child well-being.

+Partnerships

-Partnerships We have partnered with government agencies at all levels as our program interventions closely align with the Vietnamese government's strategy for economic reform and development.
-At the national level, we have established relationships with the Ministry of Agriculture and Rural Development, the Ministry of Natural Resources & Environment, and the Ministry of Labour, War Invalids and Social Affairs regarding technical and vocational training for youth.
-Besides, World Vision Việt Nam has been working closely with the Fruit and Vegetable Research Institute (FAVRI), the Việt Nam Academy of Agriculture Sciences (VAAS), the Center for Agrarian Systems Research and Development (CASRAD) and the Vietnamese Academy of Forest Sciences (VAFS).
+We have partnered with government agencies at all levels as our program interventions closely align with the Vietnamese government's strategy for economic reform and development.
+At the national level, we have established relationships with the Ministry of Agriculture and Rural Development, the Ministry of Natural Resources & Environment, and the Ministry of Labor and Invalid Social Affairs regarding technical and vocational training for youth.

 At provincial/district/commune/village levels, we have established strong partnerships with the Department of Agriculture and Rural Development, Department of Natural Resources and Environment, Vocational Training Centers, the People's Committees, and village leaders.

-Our interventions that are supported by government agencies include projects that provide livestock breeds, training to enhance livestock, rice, and crop farming productivity; support underprivileged adolescents with life skills and vocational training as well as provide initial support for startup of youths.
+Our interventions that are supported by government agencies include projects that provide livestock breeds, training to enhance livestock, rice and crop farming productivity; support underprivileged adolescents with life skills and vocational training as well as provide initial support for startup of youths.

 We also work with local mass organisations such as Farmers' Association, Women's Union, and Youth Union in implementing and supporting economic development activities through mobilizing local people to participate in development work and transiting saving groups to these organisations for continued operation and service to local households.

-In addition, we have developed a fruitful relationship with international and local civil society and organisations such as ADRA, CARE, Oxfam, Plan International, SNV, Save the Children, Action Aid Việt Nam, Catholic Relief Services, GreenHub, Việt Nam Red Cross and Center for Rural Development in Central Việt Nam to implement economic development and emergency response grant projects.
-In recent years, we put a strong focus on partnering with the private sector and have established sound connections with various corporations such as ADM, Alstom, DreamStart Labs, LG Electronics, Mavin Group, and Samsung SDS.
+In addition, we have developed a fruitful relationship with international and local civil society and organisations such as ADRA, CARE, Oxfam, Plan International, SNV, Save the Children, Vietnam Red Cross and Center for Rural Development in Central Vietnam to implement economic development and emergency response grant projects.

+In recent years we put a strong focus on partnering with the private sector and have established sound connections with various corporations such as ADM, Alstom, DreamStart Labs, LG Electronics and Mavin Group.